cast-org/figuration/site/4.2/widgets/slideshow.md

 ### Looping

 By default the previous or next navigation controls become disabled when the first or last slide, respectively, is active.
-Use the `loop` option to override this behaviour and allow users to loop around the ends of the slidehow.
+Use the `loop` option to override this behavior and allow users to loop around the ends of the slidehow.

 <div class="cf-example">
   <ul class="nav nav-tabs" data-cfw="slideshow" data-cfw-slideshow-loop="true">